-In accordance with the Data Protection Act 1998, we (livin Housing Limited and our subsidiary livin Developments Limited) are committed to protecting your rights and privacy when you use our services. livin Housing Limited is registered as a data controller with the Information Commissioner’s Office.
+In accordance with applicable data protection legislation, Livin (Livin Housing Limited and our subsidiary Livin Developments Limited) is committed to protecting your rights and privacy when you use our services.
+Livin Housing Limited is registered as a data controller with the Information Commissioner’s Office.

-We will hold information about you such as
+We will hold information about you which you have provided to us such as

 - Name and postal address